-In the News: Study Abroad in New York Times, Centennial in Post-Dispatch
+In the News: Webster featured in NY Times, Post-Dispatch

 On the day marking the 100th anniversary of the laying of the cornerstone in Webster Hall, Webster University was featured in two major feature stories that received international syndication.